vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    > **Note**: If you receive the message `No updates available for 'spring-cloud', simply proceed to the next step.

-1. Run the following commands to create a resource group that will contain all of your resources (replace the `<azure_region>` placeholder with the name of any Azure region in which you can create a Standard SKU instance of the Azure Spring Cloud service and an Azure Database for MySQL Single Server instance):
+1. Run the following commands to create a resource group that will contain all of your resources (replace the `<azure_region>` placeholder with the name of any Azure region in which you can create a Standard SKU instance of the Azure Spring Apps service and an Azure Database for MySQL Single Server instance):

    ```bash
    RESOURCE_GROUP=springcloudlab_rg_$RANDOM